Complex projective structures with maximal number of M\"obius transformations: Introduction

-\begin{thmnn} Let $X$ be a Riemann surface of genus $g\geq 2$.
-Then the following are equivalent: \begin{enumerate} \item $X$ has a very large group of automorphisms. \item The Fuchsian uniformization of $X$ is the unique relatively Hurwitz projective structure in $\mathcal{P}(X)$. \end{enumerate} \end{thmnn} An analogous statement holds in genus $g=1$ replacing ``Fuchsian'' by ``Euclidean''.
-The first condition in the above statement means that $X/\aut(X)$ has genus zero and that $\pi:X\to X/\aut(X)$ branches exactly over 3 points; in particular these Riemann surfaces are examples of Bely\u{\i} curves, i.e. algebraic curves which can be defined over the field of algebraic numbers $\overline{\rat}$.
-More precisely they are known as Galois Bely\u{\i} curves (or Wolfart curves) since $\pi_X\to X/\aut(X)$ is a Bely\u{\i} map which is a Galois covering.
-These curves have been studied in \cite{WO} and \cite{CV}, and are known to be exactly those Riemann surfaces which have strictly more automorphisms than any proper deformations, or equivalently that can be uniformized by normal subgroups of hyperbolic triangle groups.
-A straightforward consequence of the theorem is the aforementioned charaterization of Hurwitz projective structures as Fuchsian uniformizations of Hurwitz Riemann surfaces (see Corollary \ref{maincor} below).
+An analogous statement holds in genus $g=1$ replacing ``Fuchsian'' by ``Euclidean''.
+The first condition in the above statement means that $X/\aut(X)$ has genus zero and that $\pi:X\to X/\aut(X)$ branches exactly over 3 points, so that $\pi$ is both a Bely\u{\i} function on $X$ and a Galois cover; in particular these Riemann surfaces are examples of Bely\u{\i} curves, i.e. algebraic curves which can be defined over the field of algebraic numbers $\overline{\rat}$.
+These curves are also known as quasiplatonic surfaces, and have been studied by many authors (see for instance \cite{CV}, \cite{JW}, \cite{POP}, \cite{SPW} and \cite{WO}); they are known to be exactly those Riemann surfaces which have strictly more automorphisms than any proper deformations, or equivalently that can be uniformized by normal subgroups of hyperbolic triangle groups.
+A straightforward consequence of the theorem is that a complex projective structure has strictly more automorphisms than any proper deformation if and only if it is the Fuchsian uniformization of a Galois Bely\u{\i} curve; in particular we recover the aforementioned characterization of Hurwitz projective structures as Fuchsian uniformizations of Hurwitz Riemann surfaces (see Corollary \ref{maincor} below).
 As in the case of translation surfaces, we have therefore a very neat geometric description of the structures which attain the bound.
-Moreover in both cases these structures turn out to be integral points of their moduli spaces: normal origamis are among square-tiled surfaces, which are integral points in period coordinates (see \cite{Z}), and Fuchsian uniformizations are among Fuchsian projective structure, which are integral points in Thurston's coordinates (see \cite{DU}).
-The paper is organised as follows: Section 2 contains the basics about complex projective structures and their automorphisms, and the definition of (relatively) Hurwitz projective structure; in Section 3 we describe the picture for genus 1 and for translation surfaces.
-In Section 4 we gather the technical lemmas about the Schwarzian parametrization of projective structures which are used in Section 5 to prove the main result; in particular a criterion is obtained for a biholomorphism $f\in \aut(X)$ to act projectively on a given projective structure in terms of an affine action of $\aut(X)$ on the space of holomorphic quadratic differentials $H^0(X,K^2)$.
+Moreover in both cases these structures turn out to be integral points of their moduli spaces: normal origamis are among square-tiled surfaces, which are integral points in period coordinates (see \cite{Z}), and Fuchsian uniformizations are among Fuchsian projective structures, which are integral points in Thurston's coordinates (see \cite{DU}).

-\textbf{Acknowledgements}: we would like to thank Stefano Francaviglia for his encouragement in developing this project, and Pascal Hubert for pointing us to useful references.
-The second author acknowledges partial support by INDAM.